Anderson acceleration with approximate calculations: applications to scientific computing: Introduction

-We provide rigorous theoretical bounds for AAR on linear fixed-point iterations that establish general guidelines to reduce the accuracy of the calculations performed by AAR while still ensuring that the final residual of the fixed-point scheme drops below a user-defined convergence threshold.
+We provide rigorous theoretical bounds for AAR on \textit{linear} fixed-point iterations that establish general guidelines to reduce the accuracy of the calculations performed by AAR while still ensuring that the final residual of the fixed-point scheme drops below a user-defined convergence threshold.
 By interpreting the accuracy reduction in AAR calculations as a perturbation to the original least-squares {problem} in the Anderson mixing computation, we assess how much accuracy can be sacrificed to limit the communication and computational burden without compromising convergence.
-Along the same lines as previously published theoretical results in \cite{simoncini} for well-established Krylov methods \cite{Saad2003}, our analysis concludes that the convergence of AAR can be maintained while allowing to progressively reduce the accuracy for the calculations within the AAR scheme.
+Along the same lines as previously published theoretical results in \cite{simoncini} for well-established Krylov methods \cite{Saad}, our analysis concludes that the convergence of AAR can be maintained while allowing to progressively reduce the accuracy for the calculations within the AAR scheme.

-Our theoretical results allow for accuracy reduction in different calculations performed by AAR.
-When the fixed-point operator evaluations are the dominant computation cost of AAR, one may choose to perform approximate evaluations.
-When instead solving the least-squares problem for the Anderson mixing is the most expensive step of AAR, one may solve the least-squares problem approximately.
-These theoretical results open a new path to efficiently apply AAR to solve problems in addition to sparse linear systems, including non-linear fixed-point iterations arising from quantum mechanics, plasma astrophysics, and computational fluid dynamics where fixed-point operator evaluations are often expensive \cite{toth_local_2017}.
+Our theoretical results allow for accuracy reduction in different calculations performed by AAR {on linear fixed-point problems}.
+When the fixed-point operator evaluations are the dominant computational cost of AAR, one may choose to approximate the evaluations of the fixed-point operator to reduce the computational cost of the evaluations.
+When instead solving the least-squares problem for the Anderson mixing is the most expensive step of AAR, one may solve the least-squares problem approximately to reduce the computational cost of the least-squares solver.
+Our theoretical results open a new path to efficiently apply AAR to solve problems in addition to sparse linear systems, including non-linear fixed-point iterations arising from quantum mechanics, plasma astrophysics, and computational fluid dynamics where fixed-point operator evaluations are often expensive \cite{toth_local_2017}.
 In this context, the use of AAR allows to leverage less expensive operator evaluations without affecting the final attainable accuracy of the non-linear physics solver.